Jessica Dominguez

 Jessica Dominguez is an immigration lawyer based in Studio City, California.
 She is a radio and television presenter.
-Between 2012 and 2013 she hosted the radio program Pregúntale a la Abogada (Ask the Attorney) on Univision Radio.
+Between 2012 and 2013 she hosted the radio program Pregúntale a la Abogada (Ask the Attorney) on Univision America Radio.
 Currently she hosts the weekly television immigration "Ángel de la Justicia" on Univision's ¡Despierta América! and also appears on Primer Impacto's immigration segments.
 She is an advocate for immigration reform and has given commentary on the topic for media outlets including The Los Angeles Times.

 Early life and education

 Dominguez was born in Iquitos, Peru and raised in the Peru capital of Lima.
 When she was 14 years old, Dominguez moved to live with her mother who had left for the United States.
 She worked various jobs in local factories and she knew little of the English language and made it a goal to learn one new word per day.